Richard Quick: Auburn

+During his initial stint at Auburn from 1978-1982, Quick led the Auburn University Tigers Mens and Women's team to four national top ten finishes.
 On March 8, 2007, Auburn University announced that Quick would return to the Tigers to take over as head coach for the swimming and diving teams after David Marsh left.
 Quick was Marsh's coach when he was a backstroker for Auburn.
 In March 2007 Marsh won his 12th NCAA National title, tying his former coach and mentor for the most (Division I) titles won by an NCAA Coach.
-He broke the tie the following year, winning a 13th title.
+Quick broke the tie the following year, winning a 13th title while coaching at Auburn.